William-Ger/William-Ger/README.md

 Description: Generate therapist reports with this tool, which takes user input to conduct semantic searches through the LiveLongerData.csv.
 By pinpointing the top 5 factors most relevant to your input, it lays the groundwork for a tailored guidance report.
 The final report is crafted by ChatGPT-4 to provide you with actionable steps and personalized advice.

+### Project 2: will_portfolio
+Description: Website create with react, JS, and CSS.
+Deployed via Vercel.

 ## Connect with Me

 I'm excited to connect with fellow data enthusiasts, professionals, and learners.
 Feel free to reach out to me via: